AndriBaal/rogue_like/README.md

 ## BUGS
+- [x] Teleport through walls & objects
+- [ ] ?Camera does not center correctly when starting a game becuase of the popup
+- [ ] When you load a game the menu points in the inventory are stacked and not deserialized properly

 - [x] Fix multihit with ice wave
 - [x] Fix standing in spikes
 - [x] Center camera does not center correctly
-- [ ] ?Camera does not center correctly when starting a game becuase of the popup
 - [x] Fix pathfinding with tables
-- [ ] When you load a game the menu points in the inventory are stacked and not deserialized properly
 - [x] Level generation: When Boss room is spawned early, no more rooms are being added:
 	- [x] Add more entrances for boss room
 	- [x] Make algorythm understand that there is a deadend (Place bossroom as last room furthest left, right, bottm or top)